wanglg20/cav-mae-sync/README.md

 > **Dataset Size Note:** The VGGSound subset used here contains about 1520 samples.
 If you set `--nums_samples` greater than this, the script will just use the entire dataset (i.e., all available samples are evaluated).

 > **Note:** Computing the similarity matrix in this (non-parallelized) code can take up to 40 minutes for the full retrieval result.
 For quick tests, reduce `--nums_samples` to a smaller value (e.g., 100 or 500).
+Alternatively, it is possible to optimize this large matrix multiplication.
+(Gladly accepting PRs!)

 ## 📌 Citation